X. One Must Fellowship Clearly on the Truths Concerning How to Know God

 from “Man Can Only Be Saved Amidst the Management of God” in The Word Appears in the Flesh

 What work has God done to distribute the races?
-First, He prepared the larger geographical environment, the larger environment, allocating different locations for people, and then generation after generation survive there.
+First, He prepared the larger geographical environment, allocating different locations for people, and then generation after generation survive there.
 This is settled—the scope for their survival is settled.
-And their diets, their lives, what they eat, what they drink, their livelihoods—God long since settled all of that.
+And their lives, what they eat, what they drink, their livelihoods—God long since settled all of that.
 And when God was creating all beings, He made different preparations for different types of people: There are different soil compositions, different climates, different plants, and different geographical environments.
-Different places even have different birds and beasts, different waters have different types of fish and aquatic products, and even the types of insects are determined by God. … The differences in these various aspects may not be seen or perceived by people, but when God was creating all beings, He delineated them and prepared different geographical environments, different terrains, and different living things for different races.
-Because God created the different types of people, He knows what each of them needs and what their lifestyles are.
-Thus, what God has created is very good.
+Different places even have different birds and beasts, different waters have their own special types of fish and aquatic products.
+Even the types of insects are determined by God. … The differences in these various aspects may not be seen or perceived by people, but when God was creating all beings, He delineated them and prepared different geographical environments, different terrains, and different living things for different races.
+That’s because God created different types of people and He knows what each of them needs and what their lifestyles are.

 If all beings lost their own laws, they would no longer exist; if the laws of all beings were lost, then the living beings amongst all beings would not be able to continue on.
 Humans would also lose their environments for survival that they depend upon for survival.
 If humans lost all of that, they would not be able to continue to live and multiply generation after generation.
 The reason humans have survived until now is because God has supplied mankind with all beings to nurture them, to nurture mankind in different ways.
 It is only because God nurtures mankind in different ways that they have survived until now, that they have survived until the present day.

 from “God Himself, the Unique IX” in The Word Appears in the Flesh